Major Hollywood studios start to weigh in on heartbeat bill

 LOS ANGELES (AP) — Netflix blinked first and now other major Hollywood studios say they may reevaluate filming in Georgia if the state's abortion law goes into effect.
 The state is known for its lucrative tax incentives for filming.

-WarnerMedia, NBCUniversal and the Walt Disney Co. followed the streaming service's lead earlier this week, breaking a three-week silence from the big players in entertainment on the controversial law that would ban abortions once a fetal heartbeat is detected, which can be as early as six weeks.
+WarnerMedia, NBCUniversal, Sony Pictures Entertainment and the Walt Disney Co. followed the streaming service's lead earlier this week with a deluge of statements, breaking a three-week silence from the big players in entertainment on the controversial law that would ban abortions once a fetal heartbeat is detected, which can be as early as six weeks.

 "If the new law holds we will reconsider Georgia as the home to any new productions," read a statement from WarnerMedia Thursday.

-Unless it's blocked in court, it is set to go into effect in 2020.
+Unless it's blocked in court, the law is set to go into effect in 2020.

+Although individuals in Hollywood had been vocal on the matter and smaller production companies had weighed in on plans to boycott, pull productions or donate money to help organizations fighting the law, as J.J.
+Abrams and Jordan Peele pledged to do with "Lovecraft County," the silence from the big players was conspicuous.
+And none of the major studios have definitely pledged to pull productions from Georgia or other states that have recently enacted strict new abortion laws.

 The company said that while working in a state or country, "doesn't mean we agree with every position" made by that territory or its leaders, "we do respect due process."